amna-mohsin/amna-mohsin/README.md

 Frontend Developer passionate about crafting responsive and interactive web experiences.
 Currently building real-world projects and exploring Full Stack development with React, Node.js, and MongoDB.
 Open to internships and collaborations.

+## About Me

+Frontend Developer with a strong focus on creating clean, responsive, and engaging user experiences.
+I enjoy turning ideas into polished web interfaces.
+Currently working on real-world projects and JavaScript-based games to enhance my skills.
+I’m also learning Full Stack development using React, Node.js, and MongoDB, and always open to internships or collaborative opportunities that push me to grow.

 ---

 ## GitHub Stats